yoshi-self/favd/README.md

 ```
 source /absolute/path/to/favd-bash-completion.sh
 ```
-If your alias name is not "favd", modify this line to your alias
+If your alias name is not "favd", modify this line in the file to your alias
 ```
 complete -F _favd_bash_complete favd
 ```